MattBlack9/startup/README.md

 Something that I learned while doing this assignment was that most websites use Bootstrap to build out their stuff.
 This is something that is really interesting to me and I did not know this.
 I wonder why this is and this also explains why every website looks so similar.

 I learned how to truly edit a webpage on this assignment.
 I did not really know how to make things look better rather than the original design that html gave.
 I also saw the importance of tracking the headers in html and css as they are directly correlated and very useful for knowing the correct header.

+Something interesting that I found with this assignment was how similar Java is to C++.
+I feel like I am very familiar with Java already because I know so much C++.
+This is something that is useful to me, but I also need to recognize that some of the syntax is different.